jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 * **Attribution by Symbol** — per-ticker sample weights, average returns, cumulative PnL, and contribution percentages so desk leads can spot the assets driving performance or losses.
+* **Regime Attribution** — volatility, liquidity, and other regime labels are summarised with sample weights, return statistics, Sharpe ratios, and hit rates to highlight which market states drive or drag performance.
 * **Scenario Analysis** — worst drawdown window plus best and worst periods with timestamps and symbols for quick drill-downs.
 * **Bootstrapped Confidence Intervals** — 95% intervals for total return,